Anti-poverty advocates are using some tricky math to push back on the “abundance” movement as a solution to housing affordability.

 Owners of the cheapest rental housing are far more sensitive to those increases than at the high end.
 Those landlords must either raise rents to cover their costs or shutter the unit (which would remove it from the data).

-The bottom line is: in markets with housing abundance, most rents stayed down because of competition.
+The bottom line: In markets with housing abundance, most rents stayed down because of competition.
 Because operating costs rose, the lowest-income tenants saw rents increase relative to higher earners’ rents.
-And without abundance to absorb demand for housing, their rents would have gone up a lot more.

 “We need to do A LOT more to help low-income families access safe, quality housing (more subsidized housing, vouchers, etc.),” Parsons wrote, “but simply demanding we build less market rate wouldn’t provide any material boost to these families because those projects aren’t gonna pencil out at the rent levels needed.”